 Fit panels or sheets of plasterboard to a suspended grid to create a suspended ceiling.
 Specialise in the installation of pre-made removable partitions – usually in commercial buildings or offices.

 Interior systems qualifications

 The BCITO manages apprenticeships for interior systems specialists.
-In your apprenticeship you will be working towards one of the following qualifications:
+In your apprenticeship you will be working towards one of the following Level 4 qualifications:

-- National Certificate in Fibrous Plaster: Manufacture Level 4
+- New Zealand Certificate in Fibrous Plaster Manufacture

 You will work under an experienced employer who'll provide on-job coaching and support throughout your apprenticeship.
 You'll also receive the guidance of a BCITO training advisor.